now to receive all the new

 Ron Allen - (track 7) electric guitar, bass, drum programming

 Rick Reid (aka Phlogiston Theory) has been involved in electronic music and sound effects design for most of his life.
-His
+He

-first electronic instrument was an optical theremin built with a Radio Shack kit.
-He has since played everything from Stylophones to modular synthesizers, with a particular focus on theremins and other instruments with unconventional user interfaces....more
+took piano lessons in his childhood.
+Since then, he has played everything from Stylophones to modular synthesizers, with a particular focus on theremins and other instruments with unconventional user interfaces.
+Rick also hosts the Theremin 30 podcast....more